 Probably the best place to get this herb is in the mountains of Greece.
 However, if you want to enjoy its benefits including cancer prevention (and possibly also cancer treatment), as a cold and cough remedy, and its mood-enhancing properties but don’t live in Greece, it can be difficult to locate in neighborhood grocery stores.
 Some larger ones that have an “international section” may carry it, but it’s likely that ordering it online will be the easiest way to obtain it.

-Our research indicates that the Klio brand (available from Amazon) is perhaps the highest quality.
-Not only is it organic, this brand of Mountain Tea is regularly tested by Brunswick Labs for it’s antioxidant levels.
-Higher levels of antioxidants are preferred and with this testing, you can be assured that your getting the best quality Sideritis available.
+Our research indicates that the KirIan brand (available here) is perhaps the highest quality.
+Not only is it organic, the owners of this company have driven around Greece to compare various producers and their methods so that you can be assured that your getting the best quality Sideritis available (and it tastes great!).

 Coming Soon!
 Genuine Greek Oregano